What You Need to Know About Pain & Suffering Damages for Wrongful Death Claims

 - Other dependent’s

-Depending on the circumstances of the wrongful death, courts can also choose to award punitive damages to the surviving family members.
-Punitive damages are given in cases involving particularly reckless or egregious actions that resulted in the death of the deceased party.
+Depending on the details involved in your wrongful death lawsuit, courts can also choose to award punitive damages to the surviving family members.
+Punitive damages are given in cases involving especially reckless or egregious actions that resulted in the death of the deceased party.

 To determine if someone is eligible for pain and suffering compensation, courts look to see if the following factors are present: